 For routine bacteriological samples, repeat counts on one or more positive samples are required, at least monthly.
 If possible, the analyst will compare counts with another analyst who also performs the analysis.

-Replicate counts by the same analyst should agree within 5 percent, and those between analysts should agree within 10 percent.
+Angelina & Neches River Authority QAPP Last revised on August 28, 2023 Replicate counts by the same analyst should agree within 5 percent, and those between analysts should agree within 10 percent.
 The analyst(s) will record the results.